CORSMAL/CHOC-dataset-toolkit/README.md

 ## License <a name="license"></a>

-This work is licensed under the Creative Commons Attribution 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
+This work is licensed under the MIT License.
+To view a copy of this license, see [LICENSE](LICENSE).